erinkelsey/erin-kelsey/content/skills/XD/index.md

 name: 'XD'
 usage: 'LOW'
 used:
-  - When working on StreamTECH, all UI designs were built using XD
+  - When working for Streamline Technology, all UI designs were built using XD
 featured:
   - StreamTECH
 related: